PelicanPlatform/training-client/README.md

 > [!IMPORTANT]
 > At this time, the `pelicanfs` package does not support authenticated requests.
 > Stay tuned to [https://github.com/PelicanPlatform/pelicanfs](https://github.com/PelicanPlatform/pelicanfs) for updates!

+### Pelican Web Client

+Pelican developers are actively working on a browser interface for Pelican Federations, so that researchers can get/ls/put data via a Federation through their web browser.
+This client is not yet available.

+But for some insight as to how this client might work, we invite you to explore the OSDF Datasets page again at [osg-htc.org/services/osdf/data](http://osg-htc.org/services/osdf/data).

+1. Go to [osg-htc.org/services/osdf/data](http://osg-htc.org/services/osdf/data) in your browser.
+2. Click on a row of the table for more information about a dataset.
+3. In the pop-up window, scroll down to the "Download a Public Object" section.
+4. Click the button "Click to Download Public Object" button.

+Just like that, you've downloaded an object from the OSDF via your web browser.

+> [!INFO]
+> All that this button does is make an HTTP GET call to the appropriate address within the Federation.
+> To see what that looks like, you can inspect the URL address associated with the "Click to Download Public Object" button:
+>
+> * Hover over the button and look at the link preview, or
+> * Right-click on the button and select "Copy link address", then paste the text somewhere to look at it.
+>
+> In principle, any web developer who understands how to map Pelican URLs to HTTP calls can design their own web client.
+> The Pelican team is working to provide an out-of-the-box solution that can be easily enabled for a Federation or an Origin/Namespace.

 ## Accessing data using Pelican and HTCondor